-World Mission University requires Master of Divinity online program student are required to complete at least one course of work to be done in residence.
+World Mission University requires Master of Divinity online program students to complete at least one course of work to be done in residence.
 This requirement may be fulfilled through intensive modular courses.

 All courses at the Masters level are numbered 500 - 699.
 Course descriptions are provided in this catalog.